hiskasoft/hsk-maven-plugin/README.md

 ### Configuration

-Include the quality-code-maven-plugin in your project and compile your project
+Include the qualitycode-maven-plugin in your project and compile your project
 ### pom.xml
 ```
 <project>